bendr/bendr.github.com/dev/docs/tutorial/hello-world.md

 });
 </script>

-Since it is rendered as HTML, namespace should be specified as "html:" in HTML element.
+Since it is rendered as HTML, namespace should be specified as "html:" for HTML elements.
-Both component and view elements (namespace not specified) are Bender specific elements.
+Both "component" and "view" elements (namespace not specified) are Bender specific elements.
 In addition to HTML, such as SVG can be used for rendering Bender component.
 In those cases, please do not forget to specify appropreate namespace with XMLNS.

 For more information about Bender element, please refer [API reference](../reference/reference.html).

-Write above code, and save as "hello-world.xml".
+Write above code, and save it as "hello-world.xml".

-In Basics section of this Tutorial, we use "run.html" for running sample Bender application.
+In Basics section of this tutorial, the "run.html" is used for running sample Bender application.
-"run.html" is the basic Bender runtime which Bender provides.
+The "run.html" is the basic Bender runtime which Bender provides.

     http://[server_address]/bender/run.html?href=[work_directory]/hello-world.xml